-Visas can be bought on arrival at the airport, and at the northern (Sheikh Hussein) crossing from Israel, as well as from other land borders, but visas on arrival are not given at King Hussein/Allenby Bridge!
+Visas can be bought on arrival at the airport, and at the northern (Sheikh Hussein), as well as from other land borders, but visas on arrival are not given at King Hussein/Allenby Bridge!
 If you are crossing from Jerusalem via King Hussein/Allenby, you must buy a visa in advance at a Jordanian consulate, regardless of your nationality.

 Multiple-entry visas to Jordan can only be bought at a Jordanian consulate outside Jordan, and the price varies by nationality.

 If arriving in Aqaba, your visa to Jordan will be free, thanks to the special economic zone designated for the Aqaba area (ASEZA).
 If you leave again through Aqaba’s borders, your exit will also be free; however, you’ll be charged for your visa if you leave through a different border.